Bayesian Inference over the Stiefel Manifold via the Givens Representation: Using the Givens Representation to Sample Distributions Over the Stiefel Manifold

 \subsection{Computational Scaling of the Givens Representation}

-The primary computational cost in using the Givens representation, is the series of $d$ $n \times n$ matrix multiplications applied to $I_{n,p}$ in Equation \ref{eq:givens_representation}.
+The primary computational cost in computing the Givens representation is the series of $d$ $n \times n$ matrix multiplications applied to $I_{n,p}$ in Equation \ref{eq:givens_representation}.
 Fortunately, unlike dense matrix multiplication, applying a Givens rotation to an $n \times p$ matrix only involves two vector additions of size $p$ (Algorithm \ref{alg:givens}).
 Thus since $d$ scales on the order of $np$, computation of the Givens representation in aggregate scales as $\mathcal{O}(np^2)$.
+In comparison, GMC involves an orthogonalization of an $n \times p$ matrix which scales as $\mathcal{O}(np^2)$ and a matrix exponential computation that scales as $\mathcal{O}(p^3)$.

+We note, however, that this comparison is somewhat obfuscated by the gradient of the log probability computation that is required by both methods.
+When using the Givens representation in a framework such as Stan, this gradient is computed internally using reverse-mode automatic differentiation.
+Meanwhile, GMC requires user-provided, analytically-known gradients of the log density.
+These analytically-derived gradients are typically faster to compute than applying reverse-mode automatic differentiation, but this of course limits the types of densities that GMC can be applied to.

-In comparison, EMHMC involves an orthogonalization of an $n \times p$ matrix which scales as $\mathcal{O}(np^2)$ and a matrix exponential computation that scales as $\mathcal{O}(p^3)$.
-In practice, we find that EMHMC scales better when $p$ is much smaller than $n$, whereas the Givens representation scales better when $p$ is large and closer to $n$.
-We present benchmarks in Section \ref{scaling}.
+In practice, sampling efficiency will depend on several factors, including the size of the orthogonal matrix being sampled, making it difficult to generally recommend one method over the other in terms of efficiency.
+For uniform sampling of the Stiefel manifold, we find that GMC scales better when $p$ is much smaller than $n$, whereas the Givens representation scales better when $p$ is large and closer to $n$.
+We present benchmarks comparing the two methods on orthogonal matrices of various sizes in Section \ref{examples}.